johnstarr-ling/gris-toolkit/README.md

 Note that the `category-text` template can be extended into `category-shapes` or `category-audio` by drawing from the `blank-shapes` and `blank-audio` templates, respectively; the same can be said for `quartile-text`.

+Also, the templates were designed with laptop functionality in mind.
+To support tablet use (or device general use), add the `autofit` flag when running `canvas.py`.

 ### Customization with scripts:
 We strongly encourage you to build your experiment using one of the provided templates.
 Changes to objects (text, audio, image) are better done manually on PC Ibex; changes to the canvas are nearly always better using the `canvas.py` script (description below).